-The top Western Australian entrepreneurs have taken home honors from the 2017 Entrepreneur Of The Year™ Western Region awards ceremony held last night in Perth.
-Four finalists were chosen from an outstanding field of entrepreneurs to go through to the next round of the 2017 program.
+The top Western Australian entrepreneurs have taken home honours from the 2018 Entrepreneur Of The Year™ Western Region awards ceremony held last night in Perth.
+Three finalists were chosen from an outstanding field of entrepreneurs to go through to the next round of the 2018 program.
 These are:

-- Champion of Entrepreneurship – Peter Prendiville, Prendiville Group
+- Champion of Entrepreneurship – Gina Rinehart – Hancock Prospecting Group